wbap/Hackathon2015/Tsuzuki/README.md

 - Shin Moriga(Osaka University)

 ## Abstract
-Our system, "Word2dream" generates an image that reflects the meaning of two user-given words(one is norm, the other is epithet).
+Our system, "Word2dream" generates an image that reflects the meaning of two different　user-given words(one is norm, the other is epithet).

 ## Dependancies
 * Python2.7